aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/text-manipulation/add-text-to-xps-document/_index.md

 ### Q3: Are there any licensing requirements for using Aspose.Page?

 A3: Yes, you need a valid license.
-Explore licensing options [here](https://purchase.aspose.com/buy).
+Explore licensing options [Aspose.Page licensing options](https://purchase.aspose.com/buy).

 ### Q4: How can I get support or seek help?